GeminiWind/microservice-poc/README.md

 It provides basic overview about:
 - How to design microservice architecture
-- What do you need to concern in implementing mircoservice architecture and the way to combat them, such as user authentication, service discovery, monitoring, logging
+- What do you need to concern in implementing mircoservice architecture and the way to combat them, such as user authentication, service discovery, monitoring, logging, tracing
 - How does service communicate within microservice system
 - The list go on